itsSaul24/itssaul24.github.io/_projects/mm_pred/index.md

 main-image: /mm_cover.jpg
 ---

-## 📖 Introduction
+## 📖 Overview

-In this project, we explore historical NCAA data to predict Purdue’s 2024 Tournament performance.
+This capstone project leverages historical NCAA tournament data to predict Purdue's performance in March Madness 2024.
+Our approach combines rigorous data preprocessing, dimensionality reduction techniques, and multiple classification algorithms to generate actionable insights.

-We walk through data preprocessing, dimensionality reduction, model training, and final probability outputs.
+**Key Question:** How many games will Purdue win in the 2024 NCAA Tournament?

 ---